UN-ICC/ICC-Data-Hackathon-2021/Refugee Crisis/README.md

 ### Other Datasets

-We recommend you to look into the [Additional Datasources](../Additional%20Datasources) folder.
+Look into the [Additional Datasources](../Additional%20Datasources) folder.
 All of the datasets contained in the folder can be useful towards the completion of this challenge.

 #### Recommended external datasources: